TERMS & CONDITIONS.

 “Services” means the services to be provided by the Supplier under the Contract;

-“Supplier” means Firefly Branding Ltd (trading as Firefly Design Agency) incorporated under the Companies Acts (Registered Number SC532209) and having its registered office at Ocean Point One, 94 Ocean Drive, Edinburgh EH6 6JH;
+“Supplier” means Firefly Branding Ltd (trading as Firefly Design Agency) incorporated under the Companies Acts (Registered Number SC532209) and having its registered office at c/o JRW, 5 Castle Terrace, Edinburgh EH1 2DP;

 “VAT” means value added tax chargeable under Scots law for the time being and any similar additional tax.